Hendrixer/fullstack-v2-instructions/lessons/10-deployment/A-vercel-setup.md

-Be sure to add your env variables to vercel and migrate your DB if its not the same hosted one you were using for dev
+Be sure to add your `.env` variables to [Vercel](https://vercel.com/) and migrate your DB if it's not the same as your development DB.